Welcome to the Third Congressional District of Oregon!

-Our district takes in most of Portland and Multnomah County east of the Willamette River, extending over suburban plains and hills to the splendid scenery of the Bonneville Dam in the Columbia River Gorge and Mount Hood high in the Cascades.
+Our district takes in most of East Portland and Multnomah County and stretches into Southwest Portland.
+It extends over suburban plains and hills to the splendid scenery of the Bonneville Dam in the Columbia River Gorge and Mount Hood high in the Cascades.
 The district covers almost half of Clackamas County to the south and stretches as far east as Government Camp.
 Once outside the suburbs, Multnomah and Clackamas counties quickly turn rural.
 Mount Hood National Forest occupies most of the district's eastern region.
-Check out the new section

 City of Portland

 City of Gresham

 City of Fairview

 City of Troutdale

 City of Maywood Park

 Tucked into the confluence of the Willamette and Columbia rivers, North Portland is home to a number of well-established neighborhoods like Overlook, Bridgeton, St. Johns, Cathedral Park, and the N. Mississippi neighborhood.
 This area boasts a number of wildlife refuges and parks, including Smith and Bybee Lakes, many of which, such as Columbia Slough, have benefited from intensive environmental restoration efforts.
 Delta Park, Portland International Raceway, and the University of Portland can all be found in North Portland.